KunalP22-me/DSA/README.md

 # 📌 About This Repository

-This is my **structured DSA execution system** — focused on real implementation.
+This repository is my **structured DSA execution system** focused on **real implementation and pattern recognition**.

+Instead of randomly solving questions, problems are organized by **core algorithmic patterns** used in technical interviews.

 ✔ Pattern-based problem solving
-✔ Clean & optimized Java code
+✔ Clean & optimized Java implementations
-✔ Interview-relevant questions
+✔ Interview-focused questions
-✔ Fast revision structure
+✔ Quick revision friendly structure
-✔ Consistency-driven learning
+✔ Consistency-driven learning system

 This repository is built to improve **problem-solving intuition**, not memorization.